wsumfest/quick_export/README.md

 models.export(file_direcory)
 ```

-This will return a filepath that is generated internally, `filepath = File.join(file_directory, random_name)`{.ruby}.
-This file will contain the content from the `ActiveRecord::Relation`{.ruby} instance, specified in the format you choose.
+This will return a filepath that is generated internally, `filepath = File.join(file_directory, random_name)`.
+This file will contain the content from the ActiveRecord::Relation instance, specified in the format you choose.

 ## Development